tim1737/HP-Elitebook-850-G7-Hackintosh/README.md

 ## Other:

-to make a USB flash drive, look for an image and a program, I used BDE if airpods don't work for you, update kext for bluetooth both, it's not difficult just google
+to make a USB flash drive, look for an image and a program, I used BDU if airpods don't work for you, update kext for bluetooth both, it's not difficult just google